 Shure is already a pretty big name in headphones.
 Their prices have usually been pretty high, though, and most folks have decided to look elsewhere for more affordable headphones.
 With the release of the SE215 Shure has decided to push its prices down into a lower register and still maintain the quality sound they have been known for.
 And they have accomplished this.

 One of the most understated aspects of the Shure SE215 is the excellent yet understated build quality.
-They are meant to be able to take some punishment and still keep going.
+Much like the NuForce NE-700X earbuds, they are meant to be able to take some punishment and still keep going.
 V-MODA, though known for their over-hear headphones, are now building tough in-ear headphones that can live up to a reckoning too, if that’s your thing, with the release of the V-MODA ZN.
 Overall, you’re getting a lot of value with the Shure SE215.
-If the lack of inline controls really bothers you, Shure sells a cable that comes with inline controls can replace this one.
+If the lack of inline controls really bothers you, Shure sells a cable that comes with inline controls that can replace this one.
 We just wish they had already thought to include it with their headphones.

 Shure has been in the headphones game for a while, and you should check them out.
-Now with an affordable headset it’s nice to know people can experience amazing sound quality without breaking the bank.
-So do yourself a favour and ditch the terrible, uncomfortable headphones that came with your phone and go out and get yourself some better headphones!
+Now with an affordable headset, it’s nice to know people can experience amazing sound quality without breaking the bank.
+So do yourself a favor and ditch the terrible, uncomfortable headphones that came with your phone, and go out and get yourself some better headphones!